JasonThomasData/RL-arduino-bot/README.md

 If using a Debian box of some kind, don't use apt to install the Arduino IDE, as [this](https://playground.arduino.cc/Linux/Debian) site warns.
 Download the binary from their site.

-The LinkedList project is in the Sketch, partiall because there is an unmerged pull request for a bug fix (fixed in this project).
+The LinkedList project is in the Sketch, because it is not standard and this is more reliable than Arduino package manager (not sure if it is or not).

 ### Tests